kinzhong/fuzzing-automation-tools/automated-crash-analysis/README.md

 Firstly, run-crashes.sh will find and execute all obtained crash files from fuzzing and compiling them into a large logfile.

 Next, the crash analyser will analyse the logs, interpret the AddressSanitizer error messages and perform crash bucketing to provide a report on the findings.
 It will also identify vulnerabilities such as buffer overflows and null pointer dereference.
-The analyser generates two reports.
-Main_report.txt contains all key findings while full_error_analysis contains the analysis of every crash provided.
+The analyser generates two reports. main_report.txt contains all key findings while full_error_analysis.txt contains the crash analysis for every crash file.

 Samples reports can be found [here](https://github.com/kinzhong/fuzzing-automation-tools/tree/main/automated-crash-analysis/sample_reports).